leverj/api/source/index.html.md

 ```

 ### Pagination
-All resources have a Type-1 UUID that also represent creation time.
+All resource objects have a Type-1 UUID that also represents creation time.
 Requests return results in descending order of creation time.
 By default the most recent object is returned with a page size of 100.
 Use the query parameter ```from``` to get data for the next page.

 Example: If the last accessed page had the final item with uuid `123e4567-e89b-12d3-a456-426655440000`, to get page with subsequent items: